UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC Prelims Syllabus 2026

-The UPSC Prelims syllabus comprises two mandatory papers: General Studies Paper-I and General Studies Paper-II (CSAT).
-GS Paper-I assesses knowledge in History, Geography, Economics, Polity, Environment, Science, and current national/international events.
-The CSAT paper focuses on analytical reasoning, logical ability, and numerical aptitude.
+The UPSC Prelims syllabus features two compulsory papers: General Studies Paper-I and General Studies Paper-II (CSAT).
+GS Paper-I encompasses history, geography, economics, Indian polity, environment, science, and current affairs.
+The CSAT paper evaluates a candidate's reasoning, analytical skills, and numerical aptitude.

 UPSC IAS Prelims GS Paper 1 Syllabus